afbat/afbat.github.io/_pages/about.md

 When I’m is not studying, my interests include volunteering as a public history and industrial heritage tour guide(think “grains and trains”), social activism, rail-fanning, biking, alternative print media, sewing, and photography.
 I also spend a lot of time with 2 sassy geriatric cats and the botanic garden in my house.

-I hope to [use my experience to open a discussion](https://drive.google.com/file/d/1Ka0zVE1hCKvHONoYjh5wSmtfcqIdh2cz/view?usp=sharing) about the value of both formal and informal education along with shedding light on why it can be difficult for people without a traditional educational journey to find their way to graduation.